This is a guide on building, modifying and contributing to GrapheneOS as a developer.

 To build the shusky kernel for the Pixel 8 and Pixel 8 Pro:

-Replace the files in the OS source tree at device/google/shusky-kernel/
+Replace the files in the OS source tree at device/google/shusky-kernels/5.15/grapheneos/

 with your build in out/shusky/dist/